Mazda 3 years to avoid — most common problems

 Shifting was jerky, and the transmission would sometimes go into all gears.
 Transmission failure and fluid leaks were also common.

 The engine had a habit of knocking, and the motor frequently blew up.
-Other issues included a malfunctioning headlight.
+Besides the notorious rod knock symptoms, other issues included a malfunctioning headlight.
 This model also displayed excessive oil consumption.

 Three recalls and a cracked motor mounting plagued the 2008 model year.
 It also had a few engine issues, including a failing rear motor mount, a faulty rod bearing, and an engine stalling problem that is common.